 We won’t lie, those weekly meetings are going to last a little longer without the bowl of M&M’s to reach for.
 You might also struggle to resist that chocolate bar sitting in your desk draw.

-You will however have something so much better than chocolate and that’s the knowledge that your abstinence is supporting more than 41,100 Western Australians living with dementia, their families and their carers.
+You will however have something so much better than chocolate and that’s the knowledge that your abstinence is supporting the 41,630 Western Australians living with dementia, their families and their carers.